-A first generation farmer, Gavin Spoor started growing traditional row crops, field corn and soybeans in Martinsburg, Missouri, when he was a first-year student at the University of Missouri.
+A first-generation farmer, Gavin Spoor started growing traditional row crops, field corn and soybeans on six acres in Martinsburg, Missouri, when he was a first-year student at the University of Missouri.

 However, as a young and beginning farmer with fewer acres than many of his peers, Gavin realized the importance of modifying his business plan to stay competitive.
 “I thought about vegetables, but I didn’t have time to sit by a roadside stand all summer,” Gavin said.

 That’s when an idea “popped” in his head: growing popcorn.
 Given its similarity to the original crops he grew, he could use the same equipment and market it in largely the same way.

 So, in his second year of farming, Gavin planted 15 acres of popcorn.
 “It went really well.
 I’ve been selling the heck out of it and we’re expanding this year,” he said.